 If you have less than $1000 in your super account, or you have children or grandchildren with part-time jobs (or starting their first full-time job), then you will be very interested in this article.

-From 1 July 2013, the Federal Government is abolishing the ‘member protection’ rule which protects small super accounts (account balances of less than $1,000) from being rapidly eroded by fees charged by super funds.
+Effective since 1 July 2013, the federal government abolished the ‘member protection’ rule which protected small super accounts (account balances of less than $1,000) from being rapidly eroded by fees charged by super funds.

-Until 30 June 2013, there is a special cap on fees for super accounts worth less than $1,000.
-If a super account holds less than $1000, and it contains Superannuation Guarantee (compulsory employer contributions) amounts, then the super fund is required to ‘protect’ the account under the ‘member protection’ rule.
+Until 30 June 2013, there was a special cap on fees for super accounts worth less than $1,000.
+If a super account held less than $1000, and it contained Superannuation Guarantee (compulsory employer contributions) amounts, then the super fund was required to ‘protect’ the account under the ‘member protection’ rule.

-Until 30 June 2013, such a protected account is treated differently to a regular super account because any administration fee that the super fund charges cannot be greater than the investment return credited to the super account.
-For example, in recent years, most super funds have suffered at least 2 years of negative returns, which means, any ‘protected’ super account should not have been charged an administration fee, with one exception.
-If the investment return/loss doesn’t cover the administration fee for the fund, then the super fund has the option of charging the super account up to $10 more.
+Until 30 June 2013, such a protected account was treated differently to a regular super account because any administration fee that the super fund charged could not be greater than the investment return credited to the super account.
+For example, where a super fund suffered a negative return (investment loss), any ‘protected’ super account should not have been charged an administration fee, with one exception.
+If the investment return/loss didn’t cover the administration fee for the fund, then the super fund had the option of charging the super account up to $10 more.
 For example, in a year of negative investment returns, the super fund could impose a $10 administration fee, rather than a zero fee.

-Note: A member-protected super account is still subject to taxes, indirect fees (such as those fees deducted from investment returns before announcing a final return) and insurance premiums.
+Note: A member-protected super account was still subject to taxes, indirect fees (such as those fees deducted from investment returns before announcing a final return) and insurance premiums.

-Fee hike from July 2013, triggered by MySuper
+Fee hike since July 2013, triggered by MySuper

-From 1 July 2013, the Federal Government is abolishing the member protection rules which protected small super accounts from shrinking as a direct result of fees charged by super funds.
-The federal government is abolishing the member protection rule due to the introduction of MySuper (the introduction of a standardised type of default super fund for Superannuation Guarantee contributions, for those Australians who do not choose their own super fund).
+Effective since 1 July 2013, the federal government abolished the member protection rules which protected small super accounts from shrinking as a direct result of fees charged by super funds.
+The federal government abolished the member protection rule due to the introduction of MySuper (the introduction of a standardised type of default super fund for Superannuation Guarantee contributions, for those Australians who do not choose their own super fund).

 The removal of the member protection rules coincides with the introduction of more aggressive ‘lost super rules’.

-Where does this leave super accounts that are still ‘active’ (that is, a super account that has received a super contribution within the previous 12 months) and fall under the protection of the member protection rule (that is, active super accounts worth less than $1,000)?
+Where does this leave super accounts that are still ‘active’ (that is, a super account that has received a super contribution within the previous 12 months) and the account balance is worth less than $1,000?